AshuKV/AshuKV.github.io/content/contact/index.md

 ---
-title: 'Get In Touch'
+title: 'Get in touch'
-buttonText: 'Mail Me'
+buttonText: 'Just mail me'
 ---

-My inbox is always open.
-Whether you have a question or just want to say hello, I'll try my best to get back to you!
-Feel free to mail me about any relevant job updates.
+Please feel free to ask a question or just want to have a chat, just mail me, I'll try to get back to you as soon as possible!